 • Sideroblastic anemia: In sideroblastic anemia, your bone marrow is unable to make enough healthy red blood cells.
 Depending on the cause, sideroblastic anemia can be microcytic (red blood cells are too small) or macrocytic (red blood cells are too large).
 You can be born with this condition, or it may develop due to certain medications or exposure to some types of toxins and chemicals.

-• Thalassemia: Thalassemia is a blood disorder that’s caused by inherited genes.
+• Thalassemia: Thalassemia is a blood disorder caused by inherited genes.
 If you have thalassemia, your body makes an abnormal form of hemoglobin.
-There are different types of thalassemia, and each type can affect your red blood cells in a different way.
+There are different types of thalassemia, and each type can affect your red blood cells differently.

 • Lead toxicity: High levels of lead exposure may also cause a disruption to how your body produces hemoglobin and red blood cells.